 Comparability of the summary values on the waste management is rather complicated.
 First of all, it must be realized, that during the whole period the survey on waste has been carried out, the number of other operations of waste management (N codes) has been gradually growing.
-The reason was that some specific operations of the waste management were, in legislation, withdrawn from the waste recovery operations and included into the other operations of the waste management.
+Its relation to European legislation is methodologically highly questionable.